XpiritBV/vslive-docker-handson/09. Docker compose/readme.md

 # Hands-on labs Introduction to Docker

-## Exercise 09: Using docker-compose to orchestrate multiple containers
+## Exercise 09: Using Docker-compose to orchestrate multiple containers
-In this exercise we want you to experiment with docker-compose.
+In this exercise we want you to experiment with Docker-compose.
 It is great that you can run one container, but what if you need more

 * First clone the github repository https://github.com/XpiritBV/vslive2020-cw in a directory on your local machine
 * Open the solution in Visual Studio and build

 You can start the solution, but it will not run.
 There is no database, and there are dependencies in the projects.
-Let's try to solve that with docker
+Let's try to solve that with Docker
-* Switch you docker client to use Linux containers by using the icon in the tray
+* Switch you Docker client to use Linux containers by using the icon in the tray

 ## Run a SQL Server container